IBM/watson-assistant-slots-intro/README.md

 ### Authentication using IAM

-The Watson Assistant service has a new API authentication process.
-You use IAM for authentication.
-You can pass either a bearer token or an API key.
+Using IAM for authentication, you can pass either a bearer token or an API key.
 Tokens support authenticated requests without embedding service credentials in every call.
 API keys use basic authentication.

 ![](https://github.com/IBM/pattern-images/raw/master/watson-assistant/watson_assistant_api_key.png)

-Replace the existing content of `.env` file to:
+If the service credentials from IBM Watson Assistant is using IAM authentication,replace the existing content of `.env` file to:

 ```
 # Environment variables